A Re-Appraisal of Saint Thomas: Our Process Model for Authentic Faith

 In a way, Thomas must have felt such complete isolation, on top of the grief and fear, that it almost seems cruel.
 As inconvenient as it may be for “that’ll preach,” the man's doubt was well-warranted.

 Yet, beyond this, we see Thomas had a process for believing.
-He didn’t just snap to it and align his mind to the pattern of belief offered in the others.
+He didn’t just snap to it and align his mind to the belief pattern offered by the others.
 How could he?

 While those who presuppose his weakness read this as a rebuke, a more proper rendering (according to D. A. Carson) is, “Do not be unbelieving ... but believing.”[2]

 In other words, it's as if Jesus, assuring his friend, said, “Thomas, do not remain in unbelief, it is safe now to believe.”
 And without a moment's hesitation, Thomas leapt all in.
-He responded to Jesus with an historical declaration, “My Lord and my God!” (v.
+He responded to Jesus with a historical declaration, “My Lord and my God!” (v.
 28).

 Did you know that this was the first proclamation of anyone in history to acknowledge Jesus as God?